 Unlike other installment agreements, an OIC has no strict guidelines on the taxpayer’s end.
 However, the IRS can choose to accept or discard your offer.

 To create an offer the IRS will be more likely to accept, you must determine your own Reasonable Collection Potential (RCP).
 This is effectively the sum of every liquid asset you possess, along with the quick sale value of every property you own, and your current disposable or net income (anything earned after taxes), with very few exemptions.

 If the IRS determines that you cannot pay off your entire tax debt even on a shoestring budget, then your RCP will be used as a baseline for what to expect from a monthly installment plan.

 Any offer that drops below the IRS’ calculated RCP (based on the information you provide) will generally be rejected.

 The Role of a Tax Professional in Determining Your Monthly Payment Plan

 Creating your own OIC can be difficult.
 Consider consulting a tax professional first, to determine whether an offer in compromise is currently in your best interests.

-Furthermore, getting into a payment plan as soon as possible can minimize IRS penalties and interest, and help you shorten the duration of your potential tax lien, and avoid a wage garnishment, bank levy, or other IRS collection actions.
-Don’t wait!
+Furthermore, investing in IRS payment plans as soon as possible can minimize IRS penalties and interest, and help you shorten the duration of your potential tax lien, and avoid a wage garnishment, bank levy, or other IRS collection actions.

-Let the Licensed Professionals at Rush Tax Resolution analyze your personal tax situation and negotiate the best possible resolution for you.
+Let the Licensed Professionals at Rush Tax Resolution analyze your personal tax situation and negotiate the best possible IRS payment plans for you.